cwpearson/astaroth/README.md

 ## Interface

-* `astaroth/include/astaroth.h`: Legacy interface for backwards compatibility and quick testing.
+* `astaroth/include/astaroth.h`: Astaroth main header.
+Contains the interface for accessing single- and multi-GPU layers.
-* `astaroth/include/astaroth_node.h`: Multi-GPU interface (single node).
-* `astaroth/include/astaroth_device.h`: Single-GPU interface.
-* `astaroth/src/utils/`: Utility library for host-side memory allocations, verification and other tasks.
+* `astaroth/include/astaroth_utils.h`: Utility library header.
+Provides functions for performing common tasks on host, such as allocating and verifying meshes.

 ## FAQ